 1 unit, 1 lecture hour, (Pass/No Pass)

+ADVISORIES: Eligibility for English 125 and 126.
 A course to prepare students for the career work force.
 Career and education planning, self-assessment, resume formatting, cover letter formatting, job applications, and interviewing.
 (A, CSU)